Choosing a Solar Generator for Your Refrigerator: What To Pick As Responsible Homeowner’s

 Why Reliability Matters for Refrigerators

-Unlike other appliances, refrigerators cannot tolerate power interruptions without consequences.
+Unlike many household appliances, refrigerators cannot tolerate power interruptions.

 • Food spoilage